kycai/femssc/README.md

 # femssc

-The pre- and post-processing scripts for finite element modelling of self-drilling screw connections between thin steel sheets (femssc) were adopted in the paper "[Shear deformation behaviour and modelling of self-drilling screw connections between thin steel sheets]()"
+The pre- and post-processing scripts for finite element modelling of self-drilling screw connections between thin steel sheets (femssc) were adopted in the paper "[Shear behaviour and modelling of self-drilling screw connections between thin steel sheets]()"

 ![FE Model](images/FE_model.png)